Setting up SDL in Visual Studio.NET 2005/2008 Express

 5)Now take the SDL.dll from the archive (it should be inside the lib subfolder) and extract it.
 You're going to put this in the same directory as your project/exe when you compile it.

-Alternatively, you can copy it to C:\WINDOWS\SYSTEM32 so your SDL app will find SDL.dll even if it's not in the same directory.
 The problem with this method is if you have multiple SDL apps that use different versions of SDL, you'll have version conflicts.
 If you have SDL 1.2.8 in SYSTEM32 when the app uses 1.2.13 you're going to run into problems.
 Generally you want to have your SDL.dll in the same directory as your executable developing and you'll always want to have SDL.dll in the same directory as the exe when distributing your app.

-6)Now start up Visual Studio and start a new win32 console project:
+6)Now start a new win32 console project:

 and click ok.